Georgia's Fulton County sees chaotic vote for GOP chair, latest election headache

 REPUBLICANS SLAM MLB FOR PULLING ALL-STAR GAME FROM GEORGIA OVER VOTING LAW

-Kelly argued in official appeal paperwork that the effort to overturn his initial win violated Robert's Rules of Order, which governs convention procedures.
+Kelly argued in his official appeal that the effort to overturn his initial win violated Robert's Rules of Order, which governs convention procedures.
 And even if the delegates had properly contested the first election results, it wouldn't have mattered since the one-vote discrepancy of the 331st delegate chip would not have affected the outcome of his three-vote win.

 By a vote of 8-0, the Fifth Congressional District GOP executive committee voted in favor of Kelly's appeal and essentially said he was the actual winner of the convention vote.